th-blitz/Self-Driving-car/README.md

-SELF DRIVING CAR PROJECT IN GTA V.
+SELF DRIVING CAR PROJECT IN GTA V

 1. run recorddata.py and record the game data with leystrokes.
 2. run RUN.py to clean, balance/process the data and train the model.